labanish/labanish.github.io/_posts/2019-2-28-VBCS-Overview.md

 ---
 *I will show you how to create a simple VBCS mobile application*

 You can easily create web and mobile applications via an intuitive drag and drop interface using Oracle VBCS.
-You can counter the IT backlog due to the fast and increasing demands of mordern business by quickly building an departmental mobile or web applications.
+You can counter the IT backlog due to the fast and increasing demands of mordern business by quickly building a departmental mobile or web application.

-You don't need to install any software development tools-With the Oracle Visual builder Cloud Service or Oracle Intergration Cloud Service you are good to go!.
+You don't need to install any software development tools.
+Using the Oracle Visual builder Cloud Service or Oracle Intergration Cloud Service you are good to go!

 VBCS leverages the low code development approach.

 *Steps on creating a simple VBCS mobile application.*

-I have been reading alot of late, thus i will create a simple book tracking system.
-We shall leverage on data from a csv file.
+I will create a simple book tracking system.
+We shall leverage on data from an excel file.

 Log in to your [Oracle Cloud Account.](https://cloud.oracle.com/home)